inEmmetable/Honest-Work/content/nav-homepage/_index.md

 white_section_with_left_image_content_normal_1: From reducing emissions to dropping problematic clients, workers from places as different as Google and Walmart have played a crucial role in making their companies better.
-blue_section_with_right_image_content_bold_1: While renewable energy is our best hope for the future those companies too must urgently improve their human rights practices if they are to retain their moral legitimacy and social licence.
+blue_section_with_right_image_content_bold_1: 'If you already know what you''d like to change at your company, what next? '
-blue_section_with_right_image_content_normal_1: While renewable energy is our best hope for the future those companies too must urgently improve their human rights practices if they are to retain their moral legitimacy and social licence.
+blue_section_with_right_image_content_normal_1: Learn about finding other colleagues to join you, getting the support of external stakeholders, and knowing if and when it's time to go public with your concerns.
-blue_section_with_right_image_title_1: Learn the ways to do this
+blue_section_with_right_image_title_1: How can you make a difference?
 white_section_with_left_image_title_2: How can you make a difference?
 white_section_with_left_image_content_bold_2: 'If you already know what you''d like to change at your company, what next? '
-white_section_with_left_image_content_normal_2: Learn about finding other colleagues to join you, getting the support of external stakeholders, and knowing if and when it's time to go public with your concerns.
+white_section_with_left_image_content_normal_2: ''
 blue_section_with_right_image_content_bold_2: While renewable energy is our best hope for the future those companies too must urgently improve their human rights practices if they are to retain their moral legitimacy and social licence.